MarioCarcota/deploythething/README.md

 ### Multi-language Support

 DeployTheThing includes built-in multi-language support, making it easy to create applications that cater to a global audience.
-You can add and configure additional languages in `src/i18n.js` and update the corresponding translation files in `src/locales`.
+You can add and configure additional languages in `i18n.js` and update the corresponding translation files in `locales/`.

 ### Ready Components

 DeployTheThing comes with a collection of ready-made components that you can use to build your application quickly.
-These components are located in `src/components`.
+These components are located in `landings/components`.
 Customize them to fit your needs or use them as is to accelerate your development process.

 ### Landing Pages

 The starter pack includes fully functional landing pages to help you get your project up and running quickly.
-These are designed to be easily customizable and can be found in `src/pages/landing`.
+These are designed to be easily customizable and can be found in `landings`.
 You can use these as a starting point for your application's main pages.

 ### Adding Functionality

 Leverage Firebase for real-time data management, user authentication, and other backend services.
-Use the provided Firebase hooks and utilities in `src/hooks` and `src/utils` to streamline development.
+Use the provided Firebase hooks and utilities in `firebase/functions` to streamline development.

 ### Payment Integration

-Utilize the Stripe integration to manage payments.
+Utilize the Stripe integration in firebase to manage payments.
 The setup includes basic configurations for handling subscriptions and one-time payments.
-Extend and customize the payment logic in `pages/api/stripe`.

 ## Contributing